oceanprotocol-archive/OEPs/12/README.md

 * **serviceDefinitionId** - Identifies one service in the array of services included in the DDO.
 It is created by the PUBLISHER (via Squid) upon DDO creation and is associated with different services.
 * **templateId** - Identifies a unique Service Agreement template.
 The Service Agreement is an instance of one existing template.
 In the scenario described in this OEP, the templateId is `hash(2):ad7c5bef027816a800da1736444fb58a807ef4c9603b7848673f7e3a68eb14a5`

+### Terminology

+* Compute Provider - Entity providing a compute service for a price (or for free).
+* Compute Service - Service offered by a Compute Provider.
+It could have different conditions like the type of services, price, etc.
+* Workflow - It describes an execution pipeline where you put together input data and an algorithm to process this data and you run using a Compute Service.

 ### Requirements

-* A PROVIDER define the conditions that a Computing service supports.
+* A COMPUTE PROVIDER or PROVIDER define the conditions that a Computing service supports.
 It includes:
   - What kind of image (Docker container) can be deployed in the infrastructure
-  - CPU and memory
-  - Number of instances
-  - Storage
-  - Price
+  - What are the infrastructure resources available (CPU, memory, storage)
+  - What is the price of using the infrastructure resources
-* A CONSUMER define the computation to execute modeling it in a Workflow (including configuration, input, transformations and output)
+* A CONSUMER defines the task to execute modeling it in a Workflow (including configuration, input, transformations and output)
 * A workflow is a new type of Asset.
 It can be resolvable and be used across multiple independent computing services
 * A CONSUMER purchasing a computing service defines which Workflow (DID) is going to execute
 * A CONSUMER can purchase a service given by a PROVIDER and execute multiple times till the timeout expires
 * A CONSUMER could purchase a service and execute later, the purchase MUST be totally decoupled of execution
 * The previous two points could support to buy once a compute service and execute for example the service every night at 3 am

-### Terminology

-* Compute Provider - Entity providing a compute service for a price (or for free).
-* Compute Service - Service offered by a Compute Provider.
-It could have different conditions like the type of services, price, etc.
-* Workflow - It describes an execution pipeline where you put together input data and an algorithm to process this data and you run using a Compute Service.

 ### Workflows